rBrenick/maya-tool-template/README.md

 Requires Qt.py

-# Install options
+# Install

 <pre>
-Run installer.bat (will walk trough some options for install) Restart Maya
+Download this package and unzip it in a good location (or git clone it directly if you have git installed) Run installer.bat (will walk you through some options for install) Restart Maya
 </pre>